programmfabrik/apitest/README.md

 * Use `store`on the **test** level, the data is set before **request** and **response** are evaluated
 * Use `store_response_qjson`on the test level, the data is set after each **response** (If you want the datestore to delete the current entry if no new one could be found with qjson.
 Just prepend the qjson key with a `!`.
 E.g. `"eventId":"!body.0._id"` will delete the `eventId` entry from the datastore if `body.0._id` could not be found in the response json)

 All methods use a Map as value, the keys of the map are **string**, the values can be anything.
-If the key (or **index**) ends in `[]`and Array is created if the key does not yet exists, or the value is appended to the Array if it does exist.
+If the key (or **index**) ends in `[]` and Array is created if the key does not yet exist, or the value is appended to the Array if it does exist.

 The method `store_response_qjson` takes only **string** as value.
 This qjson-string is used to parse the current response using the **qjson** feature.
 The return value from the qjson call is then stored in the datastore.